OCA/l10n-italy/l10n_it_abicab/readme/DESCRIPTION.rst

 **English**

-This module add to res.bank the ABI/CAB data (bank identification numbers).
+This module adds to res.bank the ABI/CAB data (bank identification numbers).